Lake County, Ohio: Physical geography

 Ridges on the Lake Plain physiographic region, and on which some roads are laid, are beaches formed by the various glacial lakes which occurred as the glaciers receded.
 Lake Maumee was the highest glacial lake at about 760 feet, and left Maumee II beach.
 Whittlesey beach, formed by Lake Whittlesey at 740 feet, is known as South Ridge.
 Arkona beach (Lake Arkona) is Middle Ridge, and occurs at about 690 feet.
 North Ridge is the remnant of Warren beach (Lake Warren), at an elevation of 685 feet.
 Elkton beach is the northernmost ridge, at 625 feet, an occurred at the time of Lake Elkton.
 Lake Shore Boulevard follows Elkton beach in Mentor Township.

-Mentor Marsh is an Ohio State Nature Preserve.
-Mentor Marsh is an abandoned channel of the Grand River.
+Mentor Marsh, an abandoned channel of the Grand River, is an Ohio State Nature Preserve.